ChristofferNissen/TeamsInDocker/README.md

 - uninstall
 - build

+# Supported Container Runtimes

+Podman has been added as an alternative to Docker, to enable use on systems without root access.
+When using Podman, the container user's root will only have the permission of the user executing podman, and the container user will have UID > 10000 as per best practice recommendations.

 # Old Readme

 This project is inspired from te works of gfa01/slack-desktop, but instead for Microsoft Teams.
 The old README explains the use of PulseAudio and XServer well